 The Data Plane handles the forwarding of customer data.
-It provides other planes with statistics and state information and receives configuration information for services and forwarding information for the handling of data.
+It also provides other planes with statistics and state information and receives configuration information for services and forwarding information for the handling of data.

-Using the Quality of Service (QoS) and Access Control List (ACL) capabilities of the SROS DoS activity can be mitigated.
-These acts can be thought of in terms either "to" the routers or "through" the routers.
-ACL's are used to protect against the "through" DoS and CPM queues used for the "to".
+Using Quality of Service (QoS) and Access Control List (ACL) filter capabilities of the SR OS, DoS activity can be mitigated.
+ACLs are used to protect against DoS attacks on traffic passing through the routers and MAF is used to protect against traffic "to" the TOE.